Nature, Sea and Landscapes

 Cyprus Scenic Mountain Passes

 Cyprus mountain roads offer some of the Mediterranean's most spectacular drives, with routes that climb from sea level to nearly 2,000 meters through ancient forests, traditional villages, and panoramic viewpoints.
 These roads showcase the island's dramatic geography while connecting travelers to centuries of history and natural beauty.
-Shutterstock-com Mount Olympus Road The road to Mount Olympus climbs to 1,952 meters above sea level, making it the highest point on the island.
-Two military bases occupy the summit, one British and one Cypriot, limiting public access to the very top.
+Mount Olympus Road The road to Mount Olympus climbs to 1,952 meters above sea level, making it the highest point on the island.
+Two military bases occupy the summit, one British, limiting public access to the very top.
 However, roads leading toward the peak provide stunning views of surrounding valleys and forests.
-Shutterstock-com The journey starts from several possible directions, with routes from Limassol through Platres being among the…
+The journey starts from several possible directions, with routes from Limassol through Platres being among the most popular.
+The ascent features…

 Read more